casper-astro/tutorials_devel/docs/tutorials/rfsoc/tut_platform.md

 the simulink design and their configurations.
 The `.dtbo` is a new output product of the toolflow targeting SoC platforms like the RFSoC.

-Similar to the meta-data that is created for CASPER softawre the .`dtbo` is the device tree overlay binary containing somewhat similar meta data information but taragetd to the software drivers that will be loaded by the processor system when programming the FPGA.
-After Vivado syntheis and bitstream generation the toolflow exports the platform hardware definition to use Xilinx's software tools (the Vitis flow) to generate software produts to interface with the hardware design.
+Similar to the meta-data that is created for CASPER software the .`dtbo` is the device tree overlay binary containing somewhat similar meta data information but taragetd to the software drivers that will be loaded by the processor system when programming the FPGA.
+After Vivado synthesis and bitstream generation the toolflow exports the platform hardware definition to use Xilinx's software tools (the Vitis flow) to generate software produts to interface with the hardware design.
 The `.dtbo` is one of those software products.
 The `.dtbo` is now used